ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 Copy and paste the above code into a file named `male_subj_IDs.sparql`.

-Using the nidm.ttl file you created in the previous questions we will query this dataset.
+Using the `nidm.ttl` file you created in the previous questions we will query this dataset.
-Which of the below commands will query the dataset?
+Which of the commands below will run our query on the dataset?

 - `pynidm visualize -nl nidm.ttl -q male_subj_IDs.sparql`
 - `pynidm query -nl male_subj_IDs.sparql -q nidm.ttl`